 Click the Options icon appearing on hovering over on the card.
 Click the Archive icon and the card will no longer be available on the board.
 However, you can view it from the List View of the Card Type as Archived/Closed.
 The current Owner of the card is retained even after Card Archival.
 This will help you keep track as to who was the last User to work on the archived card.

 Note that any blocked cards in the lane will not be archived.

-Note that you cannot select any blocked card to archive unless you unblock it.
+Note 1: You cannot select any blocked card to archive unless you unblock it.

 You can move a card to another board if it was actually meant to be there.
 You do not have to recreate a card if you created it on a wrong board or maybe just a change of decision.

 Hover on the card, click the Options icon, and then click the TransferTo option on the menu.
 After a few seconds, another menu of a different board is displayed.
 Click the ‘destination’ board and then the Lanes and its column where you want to move the card.
 A message is displayed after successful movement of the card.
 On the destination board, you can see that the card is placed in the selected column.

 A card will not be moved if the destination board does not have the card type enabled for the board.
 To enable the card type, see Enable / Disable Card Type on the Board.

 When a card is moved, the following details are inherited and shown on the card:

 - Card Title, Description and attributes values, including any custom field value.